alban-read/M1-MICRO-FORTH/M1MicroForth.md

 The compiler itself has no idea what an IF statement, a DO ..
 LOOP or a BEGIN ..
 UNTIL loop actually are.

-The compiler just knows that it needs to call any compile time functions when it finds them in a word, and the words all take care of themselves.
+The compiler just knows that it needs to call any compile time functions when it finds them in a word, and the words all work together take care of themselves.

 **What is the compiler?**

-The compiler is another loop that runs inside of the interpreter loop, it compiles in the tokens for any words with a run time action, and it immediately while compiling, runs the words with compile time actions.
+The compiler is a loop that runs inside of the interpreter loop, it compiles in the tokens for any words with a run time action and immediately runs the words with compile time actions.

 It also compiles in any literal values.